andreweatherman/cbbdata/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Welcome to CBBData: Your Gateway to In-Depth College Basketball Insights
+# CBBData, Your Gateway to In-Depth College Basketball Insights

 <!-- badges: start -->
 <!-- badges: end -->

-In the vast arena of college basketball data, finding comprehensive, easily accessible, and up-to-date statistics can be a daunting task.
-`cbbdata` emerges as your reliable partner in this quest, offering an unparalleled depth of college basketball insights, just a line of code away.

-**Unmatched Access, Uncomplicated Process:** `cbbdata` is your key to unlocking a treasure trove of college basketball statistics.
-Say goodbye to the hurdles of data scraping.
-Our package is designed for efficiency and simplicity, providing a straightforward pathway to the data you need.
+Getting reliable, up-to-date college basketball data shouldn’t be a hassle.
+With `cbbdata`, it isn’t.
+This package makes it straightforward to access a wide range of stats with minimal effort.

+**Easy Access:** `cbbdata` simplifies the process of fetching college basketball statistics.
+No more scraping or searching through multiple
+sources: just clean, easy access to the data you need.

-**Powered by Precision and Speed:** At the heart of `cbbdata` lies a robust architecture, powered by Flask and Python.
-Leveraging SQL queries and direct file transfers, we ensure you receive the most accurate and recent data.
-Our commitment to speed and reliability means you get the data you need, when you need it, without the wait.
+**Fast and Accurate:** Built with Flask and Python, `cbbdata` uses SQL queries and direct file transfers to ensure you get accurate and current data quickly.
+Our database is updated every 15 minutes during the season.

-**Diverse Data at Your Fingertips:** Whether you’re looking for detailed player stats, team analytics, game outcomes, or advanced metrics, `cbbdata` has it all.
-Our comprehensive database is constantly evolving, bringing you the latest and most detailed insights into the college basketball world.
+**Comprehensive Data:** Whether you need player stats, team analytics, game results, or advanced metrics, `cbbdata` has you covered with nearly 30 endpoints.

-**Getting Started is Easy:** Begin your journey with `cbbdata` by signing up for a free API key.
-With this key, a world of college basketball data awaits you.
-Experience the ease and power of `cbbdata` and elevate your analysis to the next level.

 ## Installation